Ki-ann/Used-Car-Sale-Analysis/README.md

 ## Presentation

 The video to the presentation can be accessed on Youtube [here](https://youtu.be/IUqfuVxWN-Q).
-Slides also uploaded to the repository for easy viewing.
+Slides are also uploaded to the repository for easy viewing.

 ## Conclusion